connormeaton/connormeaton.github.io/_posts/2019-02-10-training-machines-to-hear-emotions.md

 ```

-To get an idea of what the waveforms look like, see the plot below contrasting a 'happy' verse an 'angry' waveform:
+To get an idea of what the waveforms look like, see the plot below contrasting a 'neutral' verse an 'angry' waveform:

 [![Screen-Shot-2019-02-13-at-9-48-46-AM.png](https://i.postimg.cc/3xBYHckC/Screen-Shot-2019-02-13-at-9-48-46-AM.png)](https://postimg.cc/BjXdTNcX)